CobaltXII/KrunkerToWavefront/README.md

 # Features

 Currently, KrunkerToWavefront supports the following features
 - conversion of cubes
 - conversion of colors
 - conversion of planes
 - conversion of emissive materials
 - conversion of diffuse materials

 In the future, I would like to add support for the following features
 - conversion of models like cars and barrels
 - conversion of ramps

 I do not plan to add the following features, nor any features not listed above
 - conversion of textures
 - conversion of sky colors
 - conversion of objectives, flags, etc.

+# Contributing

+If you manage to add any of the unimplemented features to this code, please submit a pull request.
+I will review and commit your changes so that other people can use them.

 # Usage